tim-oster/voxel-rs/README.md

 octant pointer to resolve children & leaf bitmasks to decide whether a nothing, another octant or a leaf was hit.

 If nothing was hit, it steps through the octant and continues.
 In case an octant boundary is crossed while stepping, it ascends to the top most parent octant that is to be iterated next.
 If a leaf is hit, it calculates intersection point, normals, uvs, etc. In case of an octant, it descends into the octant and repeats from the top.

+This results in a worst-case complexity of `O(4 ^ (log N))`, if every possible octant inside an octree contains only one leaf, which would cause the algorithm to visit at most 4 child octants per octant without hitting anything.
+In normal voxel worlds, this scenario is very unlikely to occur.

 The implementation uses a local stack of up to 23 entries, which also limits the maximum depth of the SVO.
 This is a result of the many optimisations of the implementation relying on direct float32 bit manipulation of the mantissa, which is encoded as 23bits for float32 IEEE.

--- TODO figure out runtime complexities (average, worst, best) as the ray might step through all octants, hitting nothing -- TODO "prove" constant runtime on different screen resolutions

 Given the algorithm's nature, it is a good fit for sparse voxel worlds as it efficiently skips through empty space without wasting cycles on unnecessary ascents / descends.
 The most noteworthy part is the ascend implementation, which